 Site radiography contractors must receive written notification of the radiography work from their client at least 7 days in advance of the work taking place.
 This is a condition of the radiography contractor’s consent certificate (as required by Regulation 7 of IRR17).
 This period of time is deemed necessary to enable consultations between client and contractor to take place, to review risk assessments and to allow any necessary variations to be incorporated into the local rules.
 These processes must be built into the planning of the job.
-To notify HSE of site radiography – Notification of intention to carry out site radiography, you need to join HSE’s Ionising Radiations Notification Web Community (IRNWC).
-If you have already done so, go to IRNWC.
-If not, see the registration guidance.
-If you have any problems accessing these sites please telephone 0151 951 3250.
+There is no requirement to notify HSE of site radiography work if this 7 day advance notification can be met.

-If you have not allowed seven days between notifying the site radiography contractor of the work and it commencing you will need to apply for a waiver.
+If the client is not able to allow 7 days between notifying the site radiography contractor of the work and it commencing, the site radiography contractor will need to apply to HSE for a waiver.
 Considering a waiver request is a job undertaken by a specifically trained HSE Inspector and will only be granted if there is a genuine emergency.

-In addition to this an email request must also be sent to email@example.com with a brief outline of the reason for the waiver request.
+- a brief outline of the reason for the waiver request

 If you need further assistance during office working hours please call:

-If you ask for a waiver for emergency work out of office hours and public holidays, there will be no appropriate HSE staff on duty to consider the request.
+If you need to apply for a waiver for emergency work out of office hours and public holidays, there will be no appropriate HSE staff on duty to consider the request.
 In these circumstances, and ONLY in these circumstances, you may commence work as long as you can satisfy both of the following:

 [a] You liaise fully with your client and relevant authorities in control of the site regarding your arrival, the assessment of non-radiological risks present on site, the radiological risks associated with the proposed work, and restriction of access to your controlled area(s).
 Any further work not included in this notification will be subject to the usual 7 day notification requirement.